-New York University—the largest private research university in the United States—is an urban university with a global network of campuses worldwide.
+New York University—the largest private research university in the United States—is an urban university with a network of campuses worldwide.

-Of the 23,700 undergraduates currently enrolled, 18% are African American or Latino.
-Students come from all 50 states and 130 countries, with international students making up 19% of the total student body in New York.
+Of the 25,700 undergraduates currently enrolled, 18% are African American or Latino.
+Students come from all 50 states and 130 countries, with international students making up 17% of the total student body in New York.
 NYU Abu Dhabi’s student body represents more than 100 countries, and NYU Shanghai is 50% Chinese and 50% international.
 Students benefit from extraordinary liberal arts curricula, research opportunities, and an extensive professional network.
 With campuses in New York, Abu Dhabi, and Shanghai, NYU has become one of the world’s first truly global universities.

 NYU in New York City

 Greenwich Village is NYU’s campus neighborhood, and New York City is an extension of NYU’s campus.
 The world capital of finance, communication, and culture, New York City offers the best in theater, dance, music, film, libraries, museums, and galleries.
 Here you have access to internships that complement course work and professional goals.
 NYU’s alumni network of nearly half a million and affiliations with corporations, government agencies, and social institutions will help you launch a successful career.